DiluteYT/OpenGLTemplate/README.txt

 Thanks for using my OpenGL C++ template!
+I have no experience making tools for Linux or
+Mac, so im afraid this is made for Windows without consideration for other platforms.

 Ive automatically linked up GLFW and GLEW to the solution. you can find those in Dependencies/$(PlatformTarget)